cwickham/BerkeleyEarthR/README.md

 ## The data

-Currently BerkeleyEarth has released a merged data set of monthly TAVG temperature for 39,028 temperature stations.
+Currently BerkeleyEarth has released a merged data set of **deseasonalised** monthly TAVG temperature for 39,028 temperature stations.
 Please read README.data in the text data.
 In particular note that "This release is not recommended for third party research use as the known bugs may lead to erroneous conclusions due to incomplete understanding of the dataset's current limitations."
 This code will updated when the second generation is released.

 The complete unzipped data is 21Gb.
 Most of this is due to the source and flags files.
 The instructions here do not utilize these files.